Flu vaccinations: consent, patient safety and delegation

 Adult patients should be asked for their consent to receive the vaccine.

-If a patient's mental capacity to consent to vaccination at the time it needs to be given is in doubt, it will need to be assessed.
+If there is any doubt about a patient's mental capacity to consent to vaccination at the time it's needed, it will need to be assessed.
 Our guide on assessing capacity has more information.

 If a patient lacks capacity, you need to act in their best interests.
 You should:

-- discuss the matter with those close to the patient or anyone appointed with lasting power of attorney (LPA) and seek advice if there is a disagreement
+• discuss the matter with those close to the patient or anyone appointed with lasting power of attorney – such as an LPA for health and welfare (England and Wales) or a welfare attorney (Scotland) and seek advice if there is a disagreement

 If you're responsible for delivering vaccination programmes in settings where a number of patients could lack capacity, such as a nursing home or residential home, make sure you allow enough time before a vaccination clinic for staff to inform relatives and for any necessary assessments of capacity and discussions of best interests to take place, and for any concerns to be discussed and documented.

-Intractable disputes about best interests may need to be taken to the Court of Protection for a decision so take advice promptly if you encounter difficult cases
+Intractable disputes about best interests may need to be taken to the Court of Protection (Court of Session in Scotland) for a decision, so get advice promptly if you encounter difficult cases.

 Delegation